‘JUST TRANSITION’: A SILVER BULLET FOR CLIMATE JUSTICE OR A POLITICAL PLAYBOOK FOR CLIMATE DENIAL?

 What Should a Just Transition Framework Address?

-A reformist, forward-thinking approach to a just transition must address the urgency of climate emergency and leverage the beneficiation opportunities in critical minerals for job creation.
-However, this cannot be achieved without a candid autopsy and remedy for energy policy failure.
-For instance, experts maintain that Renewable Energy (RE) policy implementation failure is the main barrier to renewable energy penetration in Ghana, with a non-implementation status of 80%.
+A reformist, forward-thinking approach to a just transition must address the urgency of climate emergency, and position Africa to actively participate in the transition economy, for instance, by leveraging the beneficiation opportunities in critical minerals for job creation.
+However, this cannot be achieved without a candid dialogue on and remedy for energy policy failure.
+Experts maintain that Renewable Energy (RE) policy implementation failure is the main barrier to renewable energy penetration in Ghana, with a non-implementation status of 80%.
 The real losers of this perpetual energy policy failure are households that would otherwise have access to safer alternatives to wood fuel, and remote communities that would have had access to cheaper decentralised RE power for their businesses.
 To the extent that RE policy failure results from political hesitancy, it constitutes an injustice.
 So, the arc of the just transition must ultimately bend towards renewable energy and a commitment to follow through on RE policy objectives.

 A review of the keywords in the most cited, Scopus-indexed publications on ‘Just Transition’ reveals that the literature is rather faint on the actionable keywords, i.e. critical minerals, climate emergency, and energy policy failure, that should be key to reframing the just transition.
 Rather, the literature is replete with buzzwords such as ‘just transition’, energy transition, sustainable development, energy access, global south, inequality, climate policy, governance, power and carbon capture and storage, which reflects the inclination of the discussions towards less aggressive climate actions and the sustenance of existing energy systems to address access gaps.
 Other lesser occurring keywords include gender, green transition, renewables, and Paris agreement.